France Travel Inspiration

 Wine of Provence, France

-If you want to visit the South of France in the summer, there is nothing better than exploring the endless fields of lavender flowers in Provence.
+If you want to visit Southern France in the summer, there is nothing better than exploring the endless fields of lavender flowers in Provence.
 The smell of lavender is one of the best and most relaxing, and the flowers are all a vibrant purple.

 The fields are a unique place to visit, and everyone will love them.
 Even if you are not into flowers, it is interesting to see where the lavender comes from since it is an important part of Provence.
 For this, combine the most photogenic lavender fields in Provence with a lavender workshop or a visit to a lavender museum – check out our suggested lavender route in Provence.